phone

 • Trip Length: 7 days

-• Rates: Rate per person = $4,320 (based on double occupancy, an extra $1,125 for single)
+• Rates: Rate per person = $4,320 (based on double occupancy, additional $800 for single).
+If you would like a large one-bedroom suite with a lake view, it is an extra $1,400 per room.

 • Not included: Airfare to Chicago O'Hare Airport (ORD)